danielnjoo/hackamherst_workshops/apps2templates1/README.md

 #### Step 0: cloning a boilerplate
 Commit hash: 3c59a05dff02e9a06657be6eb8509e739f513d0b
-- we use [this boilerplate](https://github.com/realpython/flask-boilerplate), which is certainly over-engineered for our purposes
+- we use [this boilerplate](https://github.com/realpython/flask-boilerplate), which is certainly over-engineered for our purposes, , `git clone` it
 - it's inside the boilerplate folder, note there is some set-up required, this is detailed inside the README, but essentially:

 ```